systemslab/popper-paper/main.md

 of executables and data with scholarly articles to help facilitate reproducibility.
-In our work we look at implementing it in today’s cloud-computing world by treating an article as an open source software project and apply software engineering best-practices to to manage an article's associated artifacts and maintain the reproducibility of its findings.
+In our work we look at implementing it in today’s cloud-computing world by treating an article as an open source software project and apply software engineering best-practices to manage an article's associated artifacts and maintain the reproducibility of its findings.
 In particular, we leverage Git, Docker, Ansible and Jupyter notebooks, and use Github, Cloudlab and Binder as our proof-of-concept infrastructure.

-Our approach has been, in short:
+In this paper we describe in greater detail our convention.
+There are two main goals:

+ 1. It should apply to as many research projects as possible, regardless of their domain.
+ 2. It should "work", regardless of the underlying technologies; if not, there's a bug in the convention.

+We take GassyFS [@watkins_gassyfs_2016] as a research project in which we apply this convention.

+# Overview

+Our approach:

   * An article has a Github repository associated with it, storing the article text, experiments (along with input/output data),